gliviu/apache-camel-tutorial/README.md

 Collection of getting started tutorials for Apache Camel.

+Run each tutorial using the `mvn compile exec...` command from the root folder of git project.

 * camel-tutorial1
 	* start with camel and a simple java app
 	* moves files from source to destination folder; logs transferred information